Shalean1/shalean-system/GOOGLE_BUSINESS_PROFILE_SETUP.md

 #### For 5-Star Reviews:
 ```
 Thank you so much, [Name]!
-We're thrilled to hear about your positive experience with Shalean Cleaning Services.
+We're thrilled to hear about your positive experience with Bokkie Cleaning Services.
 Your feedback means the world to us and motivates our team to continue delivering exceptional service.
 We look forward to serving you again!
 ```

 #### For 4-Star Reviews: